North Sikkim Road Status Update April 2026 – Lachung & Yumthang Open, Lachen Closed

 Opening of Taram Chu

 Recently during the 1st week of March 2026, Taram Chu bridge construction got compeleted and since 8th March 2026 tourist permits are being given so that vehciles can pass through.
+But again on 5th April there was road damage and due to this road acess to Lachen remains blocked as of 15th April 2026

 Taram Chu Bridge, Lachen

-Frequently Asked Questions – North Sikkim Road Status (March 2026)
+Frequently Asked Questions – North Sikkim Road Status (April 2026)

 1. Is Lachen open for tourists?

-2. Can I visit Gurudongmar Lake in March 2026?
+2. Can I visit Gurudongmar Lake in April 2026?

 3. Are Lachung and Yumthang Valley open for tourists?